Elvis Andrus Preview, Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to rank 24th in baseball in home runs allowed (188 total, 1.3 per game).
+- Royals pitchers combine to allow 188 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

-- His last appearance was on Tuesday against the Chicago White Sox, when the right-hander threw five innings, surrendering six earned runs while allowing nine hits.
+- In his last outing on Tuesday against the Chicago White Sox, the right-hander threw five innings, allowing six earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.